freedomofpress/securedrop-workstation/README.md

 #### Download, Configure, Copy to `dom0`

+This repository contains the specification for an RPM package, which contains the provisioning logic.
+By following the instructions below, you will build this RPM package locally from a `git` checkout in your development VM, copy it to `dom0`, install it, and run the provisioning code to set up a SecureDrop Workstation in the development environment configuration.

 Decide on a VM to use for development.
 We recommend creating a standalone VM called `sd-dev` by following [these instructions](https://docs.securedrop.org/en/stable/development/setup_development.html#qubes).

 Clone this repo to your preferred location on that VM.